BenchLabs/bench-technology-handbook/how-we-invest-our-time.md

 Our Business Technology group is primarily concerned with the latter interpretation of innovation.
 The group spends the majority of its time on KTLO and Support, so it's natural that many of the innovations they come up are designed to improve their efficiency in keeping the lights on and supporting other teams.
 For example, they can reduce the KTLO burden with things like automated code scanning and monitors, and they can reduce the support burden by empowering stakeholders to support themselves (think Retool and Contentful).

+[Go here](product-engineering-and-biztech.md) to learn about Product Engineering and BizTech.

 ### Investing in Innovation

 Investment in Innovation is high risk, and high reward—we can't know the impact of a new thing until people are using it.
 It is also entirely discretionary; indeed Bench could choose to not invest in technological innovation at all.
 We won't, however, because doing so would be accepting the technological status quo, and we're not even close to where we want to be yet.